-Where an owner rents a property to a tenant and the property does not meet one or more minimum standards, the owner is in breach of the Act (which means they are also in breach of the lease).
+When an owner rents a property to a tenant and the property does not meet one or more minimum standards, the owner is in breach of the Residential Tenancy Act 1997.
+This means they are also in breach of the lease.

-This means the owner could be fined by the Commissioner’s office.
+The owner could be fined by the Residential Tenancy Commissioner’s office.

 The tenant should:

 - attempt to have the owner fix the problem or

 Important: the notice becomes invalid if a tenant issues the owner with a notice to terminate because the property does not meet a minimum standard, and the owner fixes the issue before the date the notice takes effect.
 This means if the tenant leaves, they will be considered to be breaking the lease.

 This page has been produced and published by the Consumer Building and Occupational Services Division of the Department of Justice.
 Although every care has been taken in production, no responsibility is accepted for the accuracy, completeness, or relevance to the user's purpose of the information.
 Those using it for whatever purpose are advised to verify it with the relevant government department, local government body or other source and to obtain any appropriate professional advice.
 The Crown, its officers, employees and agents do not accept liability however arising, including liability for negligence, for any loss resulting from the use of or reliance upon the information and/or reliance on its availability at any time.